Jehru/11045-Assessment-3-Contours606/README.md

 ```

-Remove the get_footer and add this to the footer instead
+Remove the get_footer from the map page and add this to the footer instead

 ```